 - Environmentally-Sustainable Development

-Investments that promote job creation and economic prosperity through enhancing environmental quality and develop and implement green products, processes, places, and buildings as part of the green economy.
+Investments that promote job creation and economic prosperity through enhancing environmental quality and developing and implementing green products, processes, places, and buildings as part of the green economy.
 This includes projects that encourage job growth, business expansion, and innovations in energy-efficient technologies and clean energy, including alternative fuel technologies.
 Additional information is available on EDA’s website at http://www.eda.gov/pdf/GreenGrowthOverview.pdf.
 (PDF)

-Investments that strengthen diverse communities that have suffered disproportionate economic job losses and/or are rebuilding to become more competitive in the global economy.
+Investments that strengthen diverse communities that have suffered disproportionate economic distress and job losses and/or are rebuilding to become more competitive in the global economy.